 - Evidence of relationship between child and parent, and of relationship between parents.
 Examples include birth/pregnancy records, family photos, correspondence, and other printed materials.

 - CRBA fee – $100.
-Credit Card (Visa, MasterCard, American Express, Discover and Diners Club) or cash, payable in U.S. Dollars or euros at the Embassy’s exchange rate.
+Credit Card (Visa, MasterCard, American Express, Discover and Diners Club) or cash, payable in U.S. dollars or euros at the Embassy’s exchange rate.

 - Parents and child must appear in person.

 U.S. PASSPORT FOR MINOR CHILD WITH CRBA APPLICATION

 - Completed DS-11 (PDF 101KB) via the Online Application Wizard or printed and completed by hand.

 - Please include your current local commercial address in Kosovo (even a temporary one) as the mailing address.
 Listing a U.S. address as the mailing address is not permissible!

 - One Passport Photo (5cm x 5cm) – One (1).
 Starting November 1, 2016, eye glasses will no longer be allowed in passport photos.
 For more information, please click here.

 - Fee –$115.
-Credit Card (Visa, MasterCard, American Express, Discover and Diners Club) or cash, payable in U.S. Dollars or euros at the Embassy’s exchange rate.
+Credit Card (Visa, MasterCard, American Express, Discover and Diners Club) or cash, payable in U.S. dollars or euros at the Embassy’s exchange rate.

 - If one parent is not physically present, then notarized form DS-3053 (PDF 52KB) should accompany the application along with a copy of the passport.